We look forward to welcoming you to the MNBAQ!

 - If you need assistance to create an account, reserve or purchase your tickets on our website, call us.

 - Handwashing is mandatory at the entrance to the MNBAQ.
 Hand disinfection stations are also available on site.

-- Masks are mandatory for all visitors, who are asked to constantly remain 2 metres from other visitors.
+- Masks are mandatory for all visitors, who are asked to constantly remain one metre from other visitors.

 - Visit tours are identified to ensure smooth traffic.

 - Plexiglass protective barriers have been installed at the reception desk and in the Librairie-Boutique.